ciselab/CPS_repo_mining/analysis/grbl.md

 - Moved all of the MASK defines into the config.h file to centralize them.
 ### Antipattern Category
+X
 ### Keyword
 runtime
 ### Note
+This commit does not change any performance-related features.
+Some changes in PINs configuration.

 ## Commit #25
 ### Hash